 China's Vice Minister of Finance Liao Min on Monday held a video call with Jeanette Schwamberger, state secretary of the German Federal Ministry of Finance, at the latter's request, with the two sides having an in-depth exchange of views on the China-Germany High-level Financial Dialogue and cooperation between China and Germany in the G20 finance channel, China's Ministry of Finance said on Tuesday.

-According to the ministry, Liao said during the video call that recently, German Chancellor Friedrich Merz successfully concluded his visit to China.
+According to the Ministry of Finance, Liao said during the video call that German Chancellor Friedrich Merz had successfully concluded his visit to China.
 China stands ready to work together with Germany to implement the important consensus reached by the leaders of the two countries, enhance communication and cooperation within the framework of the China-Germany High-level Financial Dialogue, and promote sound and steady development of bilateral economic ties, Liao said.

 As major global players, China and Germany should strengthen coordination on multilateral platforms including the G20 to jointly tackle global challenges, steadfastly uphold multilateralism and free trade, oppose protectionism, and contribute more to world peace and development, Liao noted.